Project Delivery Methods

 A major capital improvements program involves important decisions regarding the method by which the projects will be designed and constructed - the project delivery method.
 This decision has become more complex as a variety of alternative delivery methods have been developed to address weaknesses in the "traditional" design-bid-build process.
-Methods that have gained in popularity include fast-track construction, multiple prime contracting, and design-build.
+Methods that have gained in popularity include fast-track construction, multiple prime contracting, design-build, and Lease-Leaseback .

 This delivery method offers the advantage of being widely applicable, well understood, with well-established and clearly defined roles for the parties involved.
 It offers the Owner a significant amount of control over the end product, as the facility's features are determined and specified prior to selection of the contractor.
 However, many owners have experienced a variety of frustrations using this system, leading to the development of other methods.

 Once completed, the design package is issued to interested general contractors, who prepare bids for the work and execute contracts with subcontractors.
 The contractor submitting the lowest responsive bid is selected to perform the construction.
 This contractor is then responsible for constructing the facility in accordance with the design.
 The Architect typically maintains limited oversight of the work and responds to questions about the design on behalf of the Owner.

 - Design suffers from a lack of input from contractors and subcontractors